 4.1 A complex product with many variants

-Connection to the power grid Generally, streetlights are connected to the electrical grid via a cable connected to a general control box, located in each street, connected to a central receiver that can control the boxes.
-Carrying system Installation ...
+Connection to the electrical network: In general, the street lamps are connected to the electrical network via a cable linked to a general control box, present in each street, connected to a central receiver which can control the boxes. ...

-4.2 Prices vary according to the technology used
+4.2 Prices vary depending on the technology used

-It is possible to detail the prices, lifetimes and average yields of the different types of lamps available in the retail trade for private individuals.
-Prices are from French sites, but should not be different from those in Germany, although prices for lamppost lamps are probably higher
+It is possible to detail the prices, lifetimes and average efficiencies of the different types of lamps available in the retail trade for private individuals.
+The prices are taken from French websites, but should not differ from those in Germany, although prices for street lamps are probably higher.

 4.3 Towards a more eco-friendly and "smart" offer

-A energy-saving consumption To be recyclable Let ...
+An energy-efficient consumption To be recyclable Whether ...

 To keep reading, buy the full research